 Monday – Thursday & Saturday from 8:30 a.m. to 4:30 p.m.

-Another museum is the International Nativity Museum. it is located in the Salesian Convent, parallel to Star Street.
-The museum exhibits a wide collection of over 200 cribs showing the scene of the Nativity.
-The collection items were imported to Bethlehem from different parts of the world.
-The cribs show the variety of customs, liturgy, and rituals that are practiced in various countries.
+Another museum is the International Nativity Museum.
+It is located in the Salesian Convent, parallel to Star Street.
+The museum exhibits a vast collection of over 200 cribs, which show scenes from the Nativity.
+The collection items were imported from different parts of the world to Bethlehem.
+The cribs show the various customs, liturgy, and rituals practised in various countries.

 Other Entertaining Spots in Bethlehem

-Not all historical landmarks are ancient ruins indeed.
+Not all historical landmarks are ancient ruins.
 Bethlehem also hosts the oldest olive trees alive in the world.
-One of the oldest is the Albadwi Olive tree, which dates back to 4000 or 5000 years ago.
-It is located in the village of al-Walaja west of Bethlehem.
-It is considered one of the most visited tourist attractions in the city, where tourists spend their time enjoying the tree’s shade.
+One of the oldest is the Albadwi Olive tree, which dates back 4000 or 5000 years.
+It is located in the village of al-Walaja, west of Bethlehem.
+It is considered one of the city’s most visited tourist attractions, where tourists enjoy the tree’s shade.

-Also in Bethlehem you cannot escape the other face of the story of Palestine.
-You can find the barriers separating Palestinian territory from the occupied Israeli one.
+Also, in Bethlehem, you cannot escape the other face of Palestine’s story.
+You can find barriers separating Palestinian territory from the occupied Israeli one.
 The barrier was turned by Palestinians into a graffiti wall, where their art narrates their struggle and their side of the story.
-The wall becomes a place where they voiced out their concerns, conflict, and struggle and also shared their hope for peace.
+The wall became a place where they voiced their concerns, conflict, and struggle and also shared their hope for peace.

 2- Visit Hebron